scipy/scipy/doc/source/notebooks/interp_transition_guide.md

 This notebook contains three sets of demonstrations:

-- lower-level FITPACK replacements for `interp2d` for legacy bug-for-bug compatible `interp2d` replacements;
+- lower-level FITPACK replacements for {class}`scipy.interpolate.interp2d` for legacy bug-for-bug compatible {class}`scipy.interpolate.interp2d` replacements;
-- recommended replacements for `interp2d` for use in new code;
+- recommended replacements for {class}`scipy.interpolate.interp2d` for use in new code;
 - a demonstration of failure modes of 2D FITPACK-based linear interpolation and recommended replacements.

 +++

 ## 1. How to transition away from using  `interp2d`

 `interp2d` silently switches between interpolation on a 2D regular grid and interpolatin 2D scattered data.
 The switch is based on the lengths of the (raveled) `x`, `y`, and `z` arrays.
-In short, for regular grid use `RectBivariateSpline`; for scattered interpolation, use the `bisprep/bisplev` combo.
+In short, for regular grid use {class}`scipy.interpolate.RectBivariateSpline`; for scattered interpolation, use the `bisprep/bisplev` combo.
 Below we give examples of the literal point-for-point transition, which should preserve the `interp2d` results exactly.

 +++